ByAUJay

 1) Intent schema: typed, signable, and composable

-Define intents as EIP‑712 typed data so users and organizations can sign human‑readable structures with replay protection and domain separation.
-Support both EOA signatures and ERC‑1271 contract signatures (for Safes, treasury policies, and DAO signers). (eips.ethereum.org)
+Define intents using EIP‑712 typed data to allow users and organizations to sign structures that are easy to read, while ensuring replay protection and separating domains.
+This approach works for both EOA signatures and ERC‑1271 contract signatures, making it perfect for Safes, treasury policies, and DAO signers.
+Check out the full details on eips.ethereum.org.

 - goal: enum {swap, bridge, crossChainSwap, rebalance, payout, custom}